-From the moment we meet Killian Maddox (Jonathan Majors), he is frustrated with the world around him.
+Right as we are introduced to Killian Maddox (Jonathan Majors), he is beyond frustrated with the world around him.
 In a session with his appointed counselor (Harriet Sansom Harris), Killian expresses to her how upset he is over the fact that the closest grocery store in his area is six miles away from his home.
 Everything around him is fast food, pointing to how our society has a different standard of living healthy for people of color as opposed to the accessibility of healthy options for white communities.
 With this angst lies specific reasoning because junk food isn’t in keeping with Killian’s lifestyle, as he dreams of becoming a professional bodybuilder.
 From this moment, we get a glimpse of what will become a tantalizing, mesmerizing performance by Majors in writer-director Elijah Bynum’s second feature, Magazine Dreams.
 He is measured and calculated when he speaks, knowing his anger could go off at any moment but he is doing the best he can to keep it all in.

 Major’s physic is immaculate as Killian must maintain a certain physical condition for his competitions.
 His goal is to get his face on the magazine covers like his idols, whose posters hang on his bedroom wall and videotapes he watches on constant repeat.
 While he is in competition, he works at the same grocery store he is infuriated with and lives at home with his elderly grandfather.
 His life hasn’t been the easiest as his parents died when he was a young boy, with his father killing his mother and then killing himself.
 Haunted by these traumatic events, he channels all of that pain into the heavy weights he lifts at his local gym.
 As he is pumping iron, he screams with alarming vigor after every rep, releasing the lingering pain he carries with him every single day of his life.
 Moreover, the film showcases how he is socially awkward and doesn’t have friends, hinting at deeper physiologic problems he is dealing with, making him unpredictable in every interaction we see him have.